 In 1838, the Pastry War erupted.

 France invaded Mexico.
 It started because a French pastry chef by the name of Remontel, who was working in Mexico City at the time, had his shop ruined by looting Mexican soldiers.
 Mexico was only in its second decade of independence from Spain, and the country had experienced a little trouble settling down into a cohesive national whole.
 Different factions vied for control of the fledgling government, resulting in widespread civil unrest and occasional flare-ups of violence.
 During such times, it was not uncommon for property to get damaged and for victims of such damage to discover they had no recourse for seeking compensation.
 There was barely a government to begin with, let alone one that could manage the nitty-gritty of municipal complaints and civil suits.
 So it was that pastry chef Remontel found himself unable to obtain recompense for his damaged shop from the local Mexican authorities, whoever they might have been on that day.
-A stranger in a strange land, he did what many foreign nationals in Mexico were doing when experiencing such setbacks: he appealed to his own government, an appeal that eventually wound its way all the way to the ears of the French king himself, Louis-Philippe.
+A stranger in a strange land, he did what many foreign nationals in Mexico were doing when experiencing such setbacks: he appealed to his own government, an appeal that eventually wound its way to the ears of the French king himself, Louis-Philippe.

 Mexico already owed France a heavy sum, and this insult to the French confectionary arts was the final straw.
 King Louis-Phillipe slapped Mexico with a 600,000 piastres fine, figuring that the aggrieved pastry chef was functionally an international trader and thus protected under international trade agreements.
-Mexico, which was already in the hole to France for millions, so they must have figured what was 600,000 piastres more?
+Mexico was already in the hole to France for millions, so they must have figured what was 600,000 piastres more?
 They blew off French diplomat Baron Antoine Louis Deffaudis, who had delivered the ultimatum.
 France responded to this default by sending its fleet to blockade Mexican ports, bombard the fortress of San Juan de Ulua, and seize the city of Veracruz.
 Pastry: the single most French reason ever to go to war.

 Facing what was an entirely naval attack from the French, Mexico expected San Juan de Ulua to weather the storm and protect Veracruz.
 It did not.
 It and later the city fell to French forces, prompting Mexico to officially declare war on France.
 In response to the French assault and occupation of the fort and city, Mexico called General Antonio López de Santa Anna, still smarting after his defeat in the Texas Revolution, out of retirement and had him arrange the counter-attack to retake Veracruz.
 He failed, and lost a leg in the process, which turned him into a hero despite the ultimate lack of success.
 Aware now that it was unlikely to score a victory over France that wasn’t costly, Mexico sued for peace.
 In the end, no doubt rolling their eyes at the whole affair, Great Britain stepped in and brokered a ceasefire, forcing the Mexican government to pay for the damages to Remontel’s pastry shop.
 French forces withdrew on March 9th, 1839.
 But they didn’t stay withdrawn.

 Napoleon III didn’t want Mexican money; he wanted Mexico.
 Unwilling to spend time, resources, and men on Napoleon III’s dreams of North American conquest, Britain and Spain withdrew.
-This time around, Mexico managed to score a few victories against the French land forces, defeating them at the Battle of Puebla on May 5, 1862.
+This time around, Mexico managed to score a few victories against the French land forces, defeating them at the now-famous Battle of Puebla on May 5, 1862—Cinco de Mayo.
 But the French still held the important port town of Veracruz, and soon they were able to lay siege to Puebla, turning the Mexican victory into a no-holds-barred rematch.
 Among the battles that took place during this period was the Battle of Camarón, the crucible in which the French Foreign Legion (formed in 1831) forged its reputation.
-Led by a one-handed captain named Jean Danjou (hey, if Sanna Anna can have one leg, and Stonewall Jackson can lose an arm, why not?), a patrol of 62 Legionnaires and their three officers found themselves under attack by some 3,000 Mexican troops.
+Led by a one-handed captain named Jean Danjou (hey, if Santa Anna can have one leg, and Stonewall Jackson can lose an arm, why not?), a patrol of 62 Legionnaires and their three officers found themselves under attack by some 3,000 Mexican troops.
 Against hopeless odds, the Legionnaires set up a defense in a place called Hacienda Camarón.
 Danjou was killed in the fighting.
 With ammunition exhausted and the overwhelming Mexican forces closing in around them, the Legionnaires fixed bayonets and continued fighting.
 By the end of the battle, only three survived and what should have been a Mexican victory became a rallying cry for the French.
 The Legion still celebrates Camerone Day, and one has to think that by this point, Mexico was getting really tired of suicidal stands by tiny forces of colorful characters.